-So I thought it was high time to share with you guys my take on what district you should move to in Vienna.
+So I thought it was high time to share with you guys my take on what district in Vienna you should move to.

-First things first though, let’s cover the basics.
+First things first though, let’s cover the basics with some frequently asked questions.

 The clue to figuring out what district you are in is in the postcode – the district number is always hiding in the middle.
 For example: